bwagenseller/bwagenseller.github.io/learn_to_code/java/java_basics.md

 String str2 = "Jackson";
 System.out.println(str + " and " + str2 + " went to the park.");
 ```
+* Note that it seems you cannot use the single quote to wrap a string (at least in Java 8).

 ## String Comparison